Youth Volunteering Taster Sessions: Create your own stop motion animation

 Are you looking for a volunteering opportunity or new experiences to put on your CV?

-The National Coal Mining Museum is a happy and friendly place.
-We recognise that everyone has something to bring to a workplace and if you are willing to contribute your time and skills we are happy to share some of our knowledge and skills with you.
-We have a wide range of customer focussed activities throughout the site either with direct contact with visitors or behind the scenes helping the team deliver outstanding customer service.
+The National Coal Mining Museum values the input and ideas of young people.
+We recognise that everyone has something to bring to the team and if you are willing to contribute your time and skills we are happy to share some of our knowledge and skills with you.
+We have a wide range of visitor focused activities either with direct contact with visitors or behind the scenes helping the team deliver outstanding experiences and events.

 We welcome applications all year round and try and work as best as we can around your availability and the experience you want to have here.